Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Satellite Data Set for algorithm development

-Our investigation of Sea Surface Temperature is based on the NightTime MODIS dataset available at \url{https://podaac.jpl.nasa.gov/dataset/MODIS_AQUA_L3_SST_THERMAL_DAILY_4KM_NIGHTTIME_V2014.0}.
-Data have been acquired by the Moderate-resolution Imaging Spectroradiometer (MODIS) \cite{MODIS} on board the NASA TERRA and AQUA satellite platforms, launched in 1999 and 2002 respectively.
+The training SST time series is taken from the MODIS dataset (available at \url{https://podaac.jpl.nasa.gov/dataset/MODIS_AQUA_L3_SST_THERMAL_DAILY_4K_NIGHTTIME_V2014.0}, last accessed Sept 2024).
+Data are acquired by the Moderate-resolution Imaging Spectroradiometer \citep[MODIS;][]{werdell2013generalized} on board the NASA TERRA and AQUA satellite platforms, launched in 1999 and 2002 respectively.
 For our investigation, we used the daily products at 4 km spatial resolution relative to nighttime passes.

-We mostly worked with MODIS-AQUA data, using MODIS-TERRA for validation purposes.
-These are composed of
+We reconstructed the MODIS-AQUA data, using MODIS-TERRA for validation purposes.
+The MODIS-AQUA data set contains SST values with missing data due to cloud occlusions.
+All nighttime measurements from 7/4/2002 to 12/31/2023 were used.
+Part of the data, from 7/4/2021 to 12/31/2023, was used for testing purposes.
+The data set also contains quality flags for each grid point.
+The flags go from 0 (best) to 5 (worst).
+We used only values of quality 0, 1 and 2, amounting respectively to 79\%, 21\% and 0.2\% of grid points for our region of interest.